kennethli319/kennethli319.github.io/audio-text-ml-course/README.md

-# Audio-Text Multimodal ML Course
+# Speech ML/AI Domain Study Guide

-A self-paced study guide for learning machine learning from the fundamentals through audio/text multimodality, ASR, TTS, speech-to-speech systems, efficient transformers, and efficient inference hosting.
+A self-paced study guide for learning machine learning from the fundamentals through audio/text multimodality, ASR, TTS, speech-to-speech systems, efficient transformers, and practical inference hosting across the speech ML/AI domain.

 Open `index.html` in a browser to read the website locally.